 How to Respond to “Tell Me About A Time You Failed?” with 5 Example Answers

-"I worked in customer service and had to deal with a very angry customer.
+"I worked in customer service and had to deal with an irate customer.
 Our product had failed on them, and they wanted their money back.
-The company policy was very strict on "no refunds," and this customer was a rare unsatisfied one, as our products were often quite dependable.
+The company policy was stringent on "no refunds," and this customer was a rare unsatisfied one, as our products were often quite dependable.
 I stayed calm, remained polite, and offered a store credit, coupons, and other solutions.
-The customer was not having any of it and let me know we would not receive their business again before hanging up.
+The customer did not have any of it and let me know we would not receive their business again before hanging up.
 From this experience, I learned that working within the policies of a company can indeed be difficult.
-However, I could have taken more time to listen to the customer's concerns and level with them, rather than just throw solutions out there.
+However, I could have taken more time to listen to the customer's concerns and level with them, rather than throw solutions out there.
 Customer service is about making the customer happy, and being an effective communicator is a big part of that."

 "I recall a time where I was giving the final approval on a product that my previous company was manufacturing.
 I was working on multiple other projects at the same time and was overwhelmed.
-The product had been reviewed and approved by several employees ahead of me already, so I wasn't expecting any major issues.
-I ended up approving the product, but after it was sent to the manufacturer warehouse and mass production began, my supervisor found a massive flaw.
+The product had been reviewed and approved by several employees ahead of me, so that I couldn't expect any major issues.
+I ended up approving the product, but after it was sent to the manufacturer's warehouse and mass production began, my supervisor found a massive flaw.
 I learned that rushing through a project isn't wise and can be catastrophic and can actually take up more time and budget allotment.
-It's so vital to give every project my full undivided attention and to take my time in the approval process.
+It's vital to give every project my full undivided attention and take my time in the approval process.
 If I'm responsible for approving something, I can't rely on others around me to do my job.
 Since that situation, I have made it my mission to remind myself to take my time.
-My previous supervisor once told me recently that he was very angry with me when I made that slip-up, but since I've learned from it, he noticed that my attention to detail has been wonderful and that I'm one of his most dependable project managers."
+My previous supervisor once told me recently that he was very angry with me when I made that slip-up.
+Still, since I've learned from it, he noticed that my attention to detail has been wonderful and that I'm one of his most dependable project managers."

 "I previously worked in office management.
 Though I wasn't responsible for the manufacturing department, I would occasionally have to go to the warehouse for some of my responsibilities.
-I noticed that a particular machine was sparking, but since that wasn't my job, I didn't do anything or tell anyone.
-A few days later, the machine completely failed and the manufacturing team had to delay production for several weeks.
+I noticed that a particular machine was sparking, but I didn't do anything or tell anyone since that wasn't my job.
+A few days later, the machine completely failed, and the manufacturing team had to delay production for several weeks.
 If I had taken just a moment out of my business schedule to tell a maintenance employee, that might not have happened.
 I learned that even if something isn't in my job description, I represent the company as a whole and need to make an effort to do things that aren't necessarily part of my daily tasks."

 "At my last job, I was responsible for supervising the IT team.
 We had one particular team member who was always late to work and late on deadlines.
-At the time, it never caused any substantial problems and he honestly contributed some of the best work on the team, so I didn’t say anything to him.
-I’m assumed he took that as a sign that I didn’t care about his work, so he started failing on really important deadlines and projects.
-Because of his actions, we lost a big client and my manager ended up firing him.
-I think if I had talked to him personally, the whole thing could have been avoided and he would still be employed there.
+At the time, it never caused any substantial problems, and he honestly contributed some of the best work on the team, so I didn’t say anything to him.
+I’m assumed he took that as a sign that I didn’t care about his work, so he started failing on crucial deadlines and projects.
+Because of his actions, we lost a big client, and my manager ended up firing him.
+If I had talked to him personally, the whole thing could have been avoided, and he would still be employed there.
 We would also still have that client on board as well.
 I feel really responsible for this, and the whole situation has made me realize that as a supervisor, I’m responsible for my team.
 If I find myself in another situation like this, I will immediately talk to the team member in an approachable but firm way."

 Below are common questions job seekers ask regarding this interview question.